MaterializeInc/materialize/doc/developer/guide-testing.md

 As a module stabilizes and its abstraction boundaries harden, unit testing becomes more attractive.
-But be wary of introducing abstraction just to make unit tests easier to right.
+But be wary of introducing abstraction just to make unit tests easier to get right.

 And, as a general rule of thumb, you don't want to add a new long-running test.
 Experience suggests that these are quite finicky (e.g., because a VM fails to